UST-EDMM/tosca-lightning/README.md

 ![](docs/toolchain.png)

-TOSCA Lightning integrates Eclipse Winery as its modeling environment and the EDMM Transformation Framework for transformation.
+TOSCA Lightning integrates Eclipse Winery as its modeling environment and the EDMM Transformation Framework for transformation (due to the fact that TOSCA Light is mappable to EDMM; we also use EDMM as the transfer format).

 Eclipse Winery is a web-based environment to graphically model TOSCA-based application topologies and can be launched thru the TOSCA Lightning User Interface.
 It provides a *Management Interface* to manage all TOSCA related entities, such as node types, their property definitions, operations, and artifacts.